DeepakSuda/Major-Project/README.md

-Just a simple frontend simulation of drive by download
+A simulation of drive by download